rust-lang/edition-guide/src/rust-2021/IntoIterator-for-arrays.md

 ## Migration

-A migration lint, `array_into_iter`, has been added in order to aid in automatic migration of Rust 2018 codebases to Rust 2021.
+A lint, `array_into_iter`, gets triggered whenever there is some call to `into_iter()` that will change meaning in Rust 2021.
+The `array_into_iter` lint has already been a warning by default on all editions since the 1.41 release (with several enhancements made in 1.55).
+If your code is already warning free, then it should already be ready to go for Rust 2021!

-In order to have `rustfix` migrate your code to be Rust 2021 Edition compatible, run:
+You can automatically migrate your code to be Rust 2021 Edition compatible or ensure it is already compatible by
+running:

 ```sh
 cargo fix --edition